bwRavencl/ControllerBuddy-Pages/index.md

         Another function of ControllerBuddy is the so called **overlay**.
 The overlay is a transparent window that is displayed on top of the simulator to show the currently active mode and the state of the axes of the virtual axes.
 This is especially useful for relative axes, for example it is very hard to tell the current throttle setting without such an indication.
 The overlay can be freely moved around the screen and configured to include only indicators for certain axes of interest.

         ControllerBuddy also provides a special mode in which an **on-screen-keyboard** is displayed that can be controlled via specialized actions.
 This is helpful when you want to type in chat messages without having to rely on a physical keyboard.
-This can be especially interesting to people who would like to use ControllerBuddy in combination with VR.
         Since the required inputs vary greatly from simulator to simulator and even from aircraft to aircraft, a custom tailored profile for each simulator, and in case of complex titles such as DCS for each aircraft, is necessary.
 These profiles can be edited within ControllerBuddy and be permanently stored as files on your computer.

         [![Overlay](https://raw.githubusercontent.com/bwRavencl/ControllerBuddy/master/screenshot_7.png)](https://raw.githubusercontent.com/bwRavencl/ControllerBuddy/master/screenshot_7.png)